Exxon Is Losing the Energy Transition

 Then, the flattening of hydrocarbon growth will change global political power.
 But do we really know how yet?
 We’ll discuss a new piece from Jason Bordoff about the surprising geopolitics of energy.

 Lastly, a lot of manufacturing relies on very high heat.
-Are there ways to reach those temperatures cleanly?
+Are there cleaners ways to reach those temperatures?
 We’ll look at some new developments in the steel industry.

 Recommended reading: